 Tell us if you are planning to submit a research proposal

 Applications for funding should be registered with us.
 We will be able to offer a letter of support for your application.
 We strongly encourage trainees to contact us when considering fellowship or grant applications.
+Please allow at least 1 month for Genomics England to review your proposal.

 Funding for GeCIP research projects